PeaPodTechnologies/FirebaseDeviceFlow/README.md

 # Development

+Build and test with the usual `npm run build`, `npm run test`.
+For testing, you will have to initialize your own Firebase app and provider support.

 ## Requirements

 - Node.js and `npm`
-- Install JS dependencies with `npm i`
+- Dependencies (install with `npm install`)
-- Compile with `tsc --build`

 ## Todo

 - [X] Convert to Typescript
 - [X] Change package structure for easier import (currently `import { DeviceFlowUI } from 'FirebaseDeviceFlow/dist/FirebaseDeviceFlow';`)
+- [X] Fix testing
 - [ ] 'Slow down' error code handling?
 - [ ] Add more providers?